Hong Kong leader says security law not a threat to freedoms

 The move by China to pass the legislation signals the central government’s determination to take greater control of Hong Kong after months of pro-democracy protests last year.
 Beijing has appointed new representatives in Hong Kong who follow the hard line laid down by Chinese President Xi Jinping, who is also the head of the ruling Communist Party.

-The U.S. has sharply criticized the legislation and threatened to withdraw preferential trade status for Hong Kong.
+The U.S. has sharply criticized the proposed legislation and threatened to withdraw preferential trade status for Hong Kong.

 Some “foreign politicians” have “expressed untrue opinions” about the plan to impose the law on Hong Kong, Lam said, without giving details.